Colorful Minors: Introduction

 \paragraph{Structural results.}

 We prove a total of three structure theorems as follows.
-The first two exclude the $q$-colorful rainbow $t$-clique and the $q$-colorful rainbow $(k \times k)$-grid respectively as a colorful minor.
+The first two describe the structure of graphs excluding the $q$-colorful rainbow $t$-clique and the $q$-colorful rainbow $(k \times k)$-grid respectively as a colorful minor.
 Moreover, we generalize a theorem of Marx, Seymour, and Wollan \cite{MarxSW2017Rooted}, that describes the structure of $1$-colorful graphs excluding a $(k \times k)$-grid where exactly the vertices of the first row receive color $1,$ to an arbitrary number of colors.

 We begin with our simplest result -- excluding a rainbow clique -- which can be naturally phrased in terms of a modulator to restricted graphs.
-For a vertex set $X\subseteq V(G)$ in a graph $G$ we define the \emph{torso} of $X$ in $G,$ denoted by $\torso(G,X),$ as the graph obtained from $G[X]$ by turning the neighborhood of $J$ in $X$ into a clique for every component $J$ of $G-X.$ In short, every $q$-colorful graph $(G,\chi)$ that excludes a rainbow clique as a colorful minor has a set $X$ whose torso excludes a minor and where every component of $(G-X,\chi)$ is missing a (not necessarily the same) color.
+For a vertex set $X\subseteq V(G)$ in a graph $G$ we define the \emph{torso} of $X$ in $G,$ denoted by $\torso(G,X),$ as the graph obtained from $G[X]$ by turning the neighborhood of $J$ in $X$ into a clique for every component $J$ of $G-X.$ In short, every $q$-colorful graph $(G,\chi)$ that excludes a rainbow clique as a colorful minor has a set $X$ whose torso excludes a minor and where every component of $(G-X,\chi)$ is free of some (not necessarily the same) color.

-\begin{theorem} There exists a function $\rc\colon\mathbb{N}^2\to\mathbb{N}$ such that for all non-negative integers $q$ and $t,$ and all $q$-colorful graphs $(G,\chi)$ one of the following holds: \begin{enumerate} \item $(G,\chi)$ contains a rainbow $t$-clique as a colorful minor, or \item there exists a set $X\subseteq V(G)$ such that the torso of $X$ in $G$ is $K_{\rc(q,t)}$-minor-free and for all components $J$ of $G-X,$ the $q$-colorful graph $(J,\chi)$ is restricted. \end{enumerate} Moreover, $\rc(q,t)\in\mathbf{poly}(qt)$ and there exists an algorithm that finds one of the two outcomes above in time $2^{\mathbf{poly}(qt)} \cdot |G|^{3}|\!|G|\!|\log|G|.$ \end{theorem}
+\begin{theorem} There exists a function $\rc\colon\mathbb{N}^2\to\mathbb{N}$ such that for all non-negative integers $q$ and $t,$ and all $q$-colorful graphs $(G,\chi)$ one of the following holds: \begin{enumerate} \item $(G,\chi)$ contains a rainbow $t$-clique as a colorful minor, or \item there exists a set $X\subseteq V(G)$ such that the torso of $X$ in $G$ is $K_{\rc(q,t)}$-minor-free and for all components $J$ of $G-X,$ the $q$-colorful graph $(J,\chi)$ is restricted. \end{enumerate} Moreover, $\rc(q,t)\in\poly(qt)$ and there exists an algorithm that finds one of the two outcomes above in time $2^{\poly(qt)} \cdot |G|^{3}|\!|G|\!|\log|G|.$ \end{theorem}